Top 10 Must-See Landmarks in Bali

 Sekumpul Waterfall: Nature’s Grand Display

 Sekumpul Waterfall, often hailed as the most beautiful waterfall in Bali, is a natural wonder you shouldn’t miss.
 Nestled in the lush jungle of Singaraja, this stunning waterfall comprises seven cascades, each with its unique charm.
-The trek to Sekumpul is an adventure in itself, involving a scenic hike through dense vegetation and across rivers.
+The trek to Sekumpul is an adventure involving a scenic hike through dense vegetation and across rivers.
 Once you arrive, the sight of the cascading water and the sound of the falls will leave you in awe.
-Make sure to bring your swimsuit, as the pool at the base of the falls is perfect for a refreshing dip.
+Bring your swimsuit, as the pool at the base of the falls is perfect for a refreshing dip.

 Mount Batur: A Volcanic Sunrise

 Watching the sunrise from the summit of Mount Batur is an unforgettable experience and one of the top things to do in Bali.
 This active volcano offers a moderately challenging hike, with the reward of stunning panoramic views from the top.
-Starting the hike in the early hours of the morning, you’ll ascend under a starlit sky.
+Starting the hike in the early morning hours, you’ll ascend under a starlit sky.
 As dawn approaches, the sky begins to change colors, and the first rays of sunlight illuminate the landscape.
-The view of the surrounding caldera, lake, and distant peaks is simply breathtaking.
-Don’t forget to bring a jacket, as it can be quite chilly at the summit.
+The view of the surrounding caldera, lake, and distant peaks is breathtaking.
+Don’t forget to bring a jacket, as the summit can be pretty chilly.

 Nusa Penida: Island Paradise